brysontyrrell/PatchServer/Readme.rst

 ``http://localhost/api/v1/title``

-* ``POST``: Create a new title.
+``POST``: Create a new title.
 You may optionally send a full patch definition from another source to this endpoint.

     .. code-block:: json

         {
-            "id" "",
+            "id": "",
             "name": "",
             "publisher": "",
             "appName": "",